-Once projects have progressed beyond Part 3, they are handed over to NIE Networks for construction.
+Once projects have progressed beyond Part 3, SONI enter into a Project Agreement with NIE Networks for the construction phase.
 These projects are marked as NIE Networks within the tables below.

 Asset replacement projects are carried out by NIE Networks outside SONI's Grid Development Process.